EEG-project-capstone/brain_waves/README.md

 **Parameters:**
 - `patient_id` (str): Identifier for the EEG patient.
-- `administered_sentences_dict` (dict): Dictionary containing timestamped sentences.
+- `administered_sentences_dict` (dict): Dictionary containing timestamped sentences, words, and beep.

 **Returns:**
 - None (Updates the `patient_dict.json`)

 ## Notes

-- This package is currently a work in progress, with plans to develop a GUI.
+- GUI has been developed using Streamlit
-- The functions can be used in Jupyter Notebook environments.
+- The functions can be used in Jupyter Notebook environments

-- Remember to modify the word lists as desired for different corpus of words.
+## Future Work Ideas
+- Implement an archive function to remove patient data that we don't need to access anymore
+- Tactile stimulus (hand squeeze, etc.)
+- Methods of editing frequency at which words and sentences are played (might require finding an alternative to PsychoPy)
+- Incorporating GUI tunable method to change hyperparameters (delays, hertz, etc.)

 ## Contributors